Manipulating with strings

 The index should range from minus string length to the string length minus one, otherwise Aba shows an error message.

-Aba counts Unicode scalar values, not bytes, so an index of the next character is always an index of the previous character plus one (except for combining characters).
+Aba counts Unicode scalar values (code points), not bytes, so an index of the next character is always an index of the previous character plus one.
+Combining characters and grapheme clusters still need special handling.

 You can also extract a part of a string using positive or negative indices: